Vital-Fernandez/lime/docs/source/documentation/measurements.rst

 assumption on the emission line profile shape.

 .. attention::
-    In the output measurements log and the ``lime.Spectrum.linesDF``, these parameters have the same flux units as the input spectrum.
+    In the output measurements log and the ``lime.Spectrum.log``, these parameters have the same flux units as the input spectrum.
 However, the attributes of the ``lime.Spectrum`` are normalized by the constant provided by the user ``lime.Spectrum.normFLux``